-13 Such a container could be bought from a chemistry supplier.
-One could also be made using a clear plastic container, a small (e.g. 25 or 50 ml) graduated cylinder and an thin permanent marker.
+&lt;sup>14 Such a container could be bought from a chemistry supplier.
+One could also be made using a clear plastic container, a small (e.g., 25 or 50 ml) graduated cylinder and a thin permanent marker.
 Simply fill the container by pouring water from the graduated cylinder and marking the level of water in the container after each pour.
 Depending on the cross section of the container, this should be sufficient to measure liquid fuel daily consumption.